kingsquare/connect-mongo-memory/README.md

 MongoDB session store for Connect.
 Uses in-memory caching of sessions stored in MongoDB

-To be used on a single-host app and have
+To be used on a __single-host app__ and have
-- Speed of in-memory sessions
+- Speed like in-memory sessions
-- Persistence of MongoDB stored ( https://github.com/kcbanner/connect-mongo )
+- Persistence like MongoDB stored sessions ( https://github.com/kcbanner/connect-mongo )

 ## Example use ##